muttiopenbts/libdesock/README.md

 For an in-depth explanation of de-socketing see our [blog post](https://lolcads.github.io/posts/2022/02/libdesock/).

+## Caveat
+This version has been modified to fit a specific need to have desocking capabilites on user selected socket attributes like domain type, and port number.
+This code needs unittests and to be merged back to original project.
 ## Building
 Libdesock uses `meson` and `ninja` as its build system.